Janelle88/water_balance/README.md

 ### How to have (and switch between) multiple versions of R on RStudio

+Oftentimes, people need to work in older versions of R for certain packages.
+Because this code runs on the most recent version of R, this can cause challenges.
+Fortunately, RStudio can support more than one version, allowing you to switch between them easily.
+[This website](http://derekogle.com/IFAR/supplements/installations/InstallRStudioWin.html) gives detail instructions on how to switch between Rstudo versions.

 ### Run the scripts in the following order: